Yoad-Duani/personal_notes/docs/git/working-with-remotes.md

 > ⚠️ **_NOTE:_**
 > `git checkout main` and `git checkout origin/main` are not the same

-And if you want to push your changes
+And if you want to push your changes, that you did on your local branch:

 ```bash
 git push main